duncantl/Rllvm/BuildingLLVM.md

 The instructions are available at, for example, http://clang.llvm.org/get_started.html

+It is often useful to compile clang at the same time (to ensure the same version).
+For this, see below.

 On some machines, you will need to have a more recent version of GCC to build LLVM and/or clang.
 You can install this in your own directory.
 You install GCC from source with, e.g.,